Low technology

 Low technology (low tech; adjective forms: low-technology, low-tech, lo-tech) is simple technology, as opposed to high technology.
+In addition, low tech is related to the concept of mid-tech, that is a balance between low-tech and high-tech, which combines the efficiency and versatility of high tech with low tech's potential for autonomy and resilience.

 History

 Historical origin

-Primitive technologies such as bushcraft, tools that use wood, stone, wool, etc. can be seen as low-tech, as the pre-industrial revolution machines such as windmills or sailboats.
+Primitive technologies such as bushcraft, tools that use wood, stone, wool, etc. can be seen as low-tech, as can pre–Industrial Revolution machines such as windmills or sailboats.